Jackypaul/origami/README.md

 ```

-# Transaction
+# Transactions

-**can be used when you want to make sure all the statements you specify are executed.
+**Transactions can be used when you want to make sure all the statements you specify are executed.
 If at least one statement fails, all the changes will be rolled back and
 database will be in its initial state.**